Piyush-Kashyap-23/easybank-landing/README.md

 # easybank-landing
-This is a project created using HTML, CSS and JavaScript
+This is a project created using HTML, CSS and JavaScript and it is also responsive